sagarmamidala24/Sagar_OilSpillageProject_Nov2025/README.md

 ### Import errors
 - Ensure all dependencies are installed
 - Activate the correct conda/virtual environment
+### Pracice Codes brief descriptions
+#### CODE 1 – Webcam Live Stream
+- Captures video from the webcam and displays it in real time.
+- Ends when the user presses 'q'.
+#### CODE 2 – Save Webcam Frames
+- Continuously captures webcam frames and saves each one as an image.
+- Useful for dataset creation from live video.
+#### CODE 3 – Load & Display Image
+- Reads an image from disk and opens it in a display window.
+- Waits for a key press before closing.
+#### CODE 4 – Flip Image (Vertical / Horizontal / Both)
+- Loads an image and generates flipped versions in all directions.
+- Displays original and flipped copies in separate windows.
+#### CODE 5 – Resize Image
+- Resizes an image to 300×300 pixels and shows both versions.
+- Optionally saves the resized output.
+#### CODE 6 – Convert Image to Grayscale
+- Converts a color image into grayscale using OpenCV.
+- Displays both original and grayscale versions.
+#### CODE 7 – Gaussian Blur
+- Applies a 15×15 Gaussian blur to smooth an image.
+- Used for noise reduction before further image processing.
+#### CODE 8 – Draw Shapes & Text
+- Creates a blank canvas and draws lines, rectangles, circles, and text.
+- Great for learning OpenCV drawing functions.
+#### CODE 9 – Binary Thresholding
+- Converts a grayscale image into a binary (black & white) image.
+- Separates foreground from background using intensity threshold.
+#### CODE 10 – Canny Edge Detection
+- Runs Canny edge detection on a grayscale image.
+- Highlights boundaries and sharp intensity changes.
+#### CODE 11 – Face Detection
+- Uses Haar Cascade to detect faces in an image.
+- Draws rectangles around detected face regions.
+#### CODE 12 – Contour Detection
+- Detects object boundaries using thresholding + findContours().
+- Draws detected contours on the original image.
+#### CODE 13 – Blue Color Detection (HSV Masking)
+- Converts image to HSV and isolates blue-colored regions.
+- Displays the mask and the filtered output.
+#### CODE 14 – Foreground Extraction (GrabCut)
+- Uses GrabCut algorithm to separate foreground from background.
+- Outputs a clean cut-out of the main object.
+#### CODE 15 – Real-Time Blue Object Tracking
+- Tracks blue objects via webcam using HSV masking.
+- Shows original frame, mask, and filtered tracking output.
+#### CODE 16 – Erosion & Dilation
+= Applies binary inverse threshold, then erosion and dilation.
+- Shows how morphology refines shapes or removes noise.
+### 📝 NLP + ML Codes
+#### CODE 17 – Text Cleaning & Lemmatization
+- Cleans text by removing noise, then tokenizes and lemmatizes it.
+- Outputs meaningful words for NLP tasks.
+#### CODE 18 – Sentiment Classification (TF-IDF + Logistic Regression)
+- Builds a sentiment classifier using TF-IDF features.
+- Evaluates model performance and predicts review sentiment.
+#### CODE 19 – Grid Search Hyperparameter Tuning
+- Uses GridSearchCV to optimize TF-IDF + Logistic Regression settings.
+- Finds best-performing parameters and predicts on sample text.
+#### CODE 20 – TF-IDF Vectorization Demo
+- Converts sample documents into TF-IDF numerical vectors.
+- Displays the vocabulary and TF-IDF matrix.
+#### CODE 21 – SpaCy NER + POS + Lemma Extraction
+- Identifies named entities, POS tags, lemmas, and noun chunks.
+- Demonstrates multiple core SpaCy NLP features.
+#### CODE 22 – Naive Bayes Text Classifier
+- Converts text to Bag-of-Words and classifies sentiment using Naive Bayes.
+- Prints evaluation metrics for model accuracy.
+#### CODE 23 – Cosine Similarity (TF-IDF)
+- Builds TF-IDF vectors and computes similarity between documents.
+- Shows which texts are most alike.
+#### CODE 24 – Topic Modeling (LDA using Gensim)
+- Creates dictionary + corpus, then trains an LDA model on text data.
+- Extracts hidden topics and displays top contributing words.
 ## 📄 License

 This project is provided as-is for demonstration and research purposes.